Russia at a Glance

 Working in Russia has long been a feasible choice for those expats looking to gain further experience in the construction and energy sectors.
 The latter in particular is highly lucrative for the country as a whole.
 Russia is the world’s second-largest producer and exporter of natural gas and, surpassing Saudi Arabia, the largest producer of oil.
 While these two cash cows are, for the most part, largely controlled by government-backed companies, expats interested in working in Russia’s energy sector might still be offered some interesting incentives.
 Furthermore, there is a steady need for construction and renovation in Russia, especially in cosmopolitan cities such as Moscow and Saint Petersburg.

 If you are in the lucky position of having landed a job in Russia as an expat, chances are you will receive more than adequate compensation.
-The HSBC Expat Economics Survey found that those expats with the most dispensable income and highest gross earnings were those working in Russia.
-This was not the only highly interesting result of the survey: Over three quarters of expats in Russia stated that considerations concerning their careers were pivotal in their decision of relocating here.
+The HSBC Expat Economics Survey 2014 found that expats working in Russia are ranked 13th of the world’s countries with the most dispensable income and highest gross earnings.
+This was not the only highly interesting result of the survey: over three-quarters of expats in Russia stated that considerations concerning their careers were pivotal in their decision of relocating here.